yselvav/chefAI/README.md

 ## What is ChatClef?

-ChatClef is a client-side AI mod designed to play Minecraft by itself — or act as a second AI-controlled player in multiplayer.
+ChatClef is a client-side AI mod designed to be your Minecraft copilot/friend.
-If you can open a second client, ChatClef can take over that instance using the [Player2 app](https://player2.game/), allowing the AI to:
+If you can open a second client, ChatClef can take over that instance and act as a second AI-controlled player in multiplayer.

+To get the AI working you need to have [Player2 app](https://player2.game/) app and this mod installed, allowing the AI to:

-- Follow you around
+- Chat with you and follow you around
 - Complete tasks for you
 - Beat the game solo
 - Or just mess around with you like a chaotic Minecraft sidekick